Mission San Juan Bautista

 It was demolished years before the film was made.

-I have sought the fact behind the fiction and found that the fact was fiction.
+I sought the fact behind the fiction and found that the fact was fiction.

 Bread, cucumbers, tomatoes, onions, peppers.